Admission Procedures and Conditions

 The Admissions Department of each Argosy University campus is available to assist prospective students with the process of submitting an application for admission.
 Individuals interested in information about Argosy University, its programs, and the application process are invited to contact the Admissions Department at the Argosy University campus of choice.
 Argosy University reserves the right to limit enrollment in any of its programs, and requirements may vary from program to program.

-See college/program descriptions in this catalog for admission requirements and procedures by program.
+See program descriptions in this catalog for admission requirements and procedures.
 Individuals interested in applying to Argosy University should contact the Admissions Department with additional questions.

 Applications to Multiple Campuses